-The charts below illustrate the allocation of the principal compensation components discussed above for our NEOs for fiscal 2020.
+The charts below illustrate the allocation of the principal compensation components discussed above for our NEOs for fiscal 2021.

-The amounts included in the above charts are based on (1) grant-date fair values for long-term incentive equity awards, as disclosed in the Summary Compensation Table below, (2) target bonus compensation for the Chief Executive Officer and President, and (3) actual bonuses earned in 2020 for all other NEOs.
+The amounts included in the above charts are based on (1) grant-date fair values for long-term incentive equity awards, as disclosed in the Summary Compensation Table below, (2) target bonus compensation for the Chief Executive Officer and President, and (3) actual bonuses earned in 2021 for all other NEOs.
+For purposes of this graphic, we have excluded Mr. Warshaw and Ms. Furber given their compensation for 2021 was not representative of an executive's typical annual compensation given Mr. Warshaw's departure and Ms. Furber's commencement of employment.